Frqnku/multi-DEX-aggregator/README.md

-# Multi-DEX-prices
+# multi-DEX-aggregator

-Multi-DEX-prices is a **Rust-based token price aggregator** that fetches and computes prices and approximate TVLs from multiple decentralized exchanges (DEXs).
+multi-DEX-aggregator is a **Rust-based token price aggregator** that fetches and computes prices and approximate TVLs from multiple decentralized exchanges (DEXs).
 It currently supports Uniswap V2, Sushiswap, and Uniswap V3, allowing you to aggregate price data across protocols with a unified interface.

 ## 🔎 Why this project exists